 A1: Kanban System Design is a methodology rooted in Toyota’s manufacturing processes, widely adopted in various industries, including software development and project management.
 It is a visual management tool that helps optimize workflows through pull systems and continuous improvement.

-A2: To prepare for implementing Kanban System Design, gather your team and allocate necessary resources.
+A2: To prepare for implementing Kanban System Design, gather your team and allocate the necessary resources.
 Ensure everyone is familiar with Kanban principles, consider training if needed, and start with a collaborative workshop to align goals and principles.

 Q3: What are the key steps in designing a Kanban system?